sonrabakarim/barlkk/_posts/2015-06-03-automating-ios-app-icon-creation.md

 cd App-Icon-Template
 ```

 This will create a new folder called `App-Icon-Template` under the root users home directory with the contents of the Git repo and enter the directory.
+Additionally, it'll install a few utilities we'll need to run later.

-You’re almost ready to start converting, but first you’ll need to get you SVG into the Docker container.
+You’re almost ready to start converting, but first you’ll need to get your SVG into the Docker container.

 # Copy SVG image into Docker container